ddukhan/tailscale-test/README.md

-# 🚀 Tailnet GCP K8S, subnet routers, exit nodes, even a Kubernetes API Proxy
+# 🚀 Tailscale Network in GCP Connecting to Home and Office

 ## 🌟 Overview